Resilience through RCC - Promoting Resilience and Food Security through Risk- Contingent Credit in Africa

 Funding: Federal Ministry for Economic Cooperation and Development (BMZ)

-Staff: Dr. Daniel Müller, Dr. Florian Schierhorn, Max Hofmann, Christopher Krause
+Staff: Prof. Dr. Daniel Müller, Dr. Florian Schierhorn, Max Hofmann, Christopher Krause

 RIMARA - Development of a Risk Management Concept for small farmers in Armenia and Azerbaijan

-In this assignment, the IAMO team will generate accurate, timely, and reproducible information about historic and future patterns of climate and weather.
+On behalf of the German Sparkassenstiftung for International Cooperation, Max Hofmann, Florian Schierhorn and Daniel Müller conducted a study on historical and future climatic changes in Armenia and Azerbaijan and their impact on yields of selected crops.
 These will be combined with available agricultural ground data to advance the knowledge of climatic risks for agriculture in Armenia and Azerbaijan.
 The team will also examine most recent temperature and precipitation projections until 2100 and assess the potential consequences of future climate change for the main crops in the region.
 We will use the results from these analyses, including long-term climate changes as well as changes in the severity and intensity of weather extremes, to develop crop-specific climate risk indices.
 The data and findings will be shared in a web mapping service platform that aims to inform stakeholders of past and likely future climate risks.

 Partners